What is Social Studies about?

 I will reply, “It is people, people, people!”Nā, Meri Ngāroto, Te Aupōuri (1830s)

-The subject's Big Ideas and Significant Learning are collated into a Learning Matrix for Curriculum Level 6, 7, and 8.
+The subject’s Big Ideas and Significant Learning are collated into a Learning Matrix for Curriculum Level 6 and indicative learning for Levels 7 and 8.
 Kaiako can use the Learning Matrix as a tool to construct learning programmes that cover all the not-to-be-missed learning in Social Studies.

 There is no prescribed order to the Learning Matrix within each level.
 A programme of learning might begin with a context that is relevant to the local area of the school or an idea that ākonga are particularly interested in.
 This context or topic must relate to at least one Big Idea and may also link to other Big Ideas.